-More research would be necessary to better understand how this relates to policy monitoring and evaluation, an area in which public agencies, and particularly local authorities, increasingly rely on the

-Sustainable Development Goals (SDG) as a reporting and evaluation framework.
-Some GRI reporters

-1196 in the public sector already integrate the SDGs in their reporting, and the goals provide a helpful and 1197 much-needed framework for them to report on their policy impacts alongside their operational 1198 impacts.
-We recommend facilitating the integration of GRI Standards with the SDGs as a compatible 1199 framework to report on their policies.
-1200 In practice, we recommend that GRI raises awareness among PSOs on the connectivity of the two 1201 frameworks and suggests combined reporting for organizations willing to engage in policy reporting.
-1202 In addition, GRI should refine the current mapping of SDGs and GRI Standards to the specific needs 1203 of PSOs.
-This includes highlighting their different purposes and complementarity in the context of 1204 organizations with policy and regulatory competencies, avoiding any impression that the SDGs are 1205 part of GRI Standards.
-As part of any of the suggestions above, GRI should be conscious of the 2030 deadline for the 1206 1207 implementation of the SDGs and seek to engage as much as possible with UN partners to gain an understanding of how integration could continue beyond this deadline.
-1208 5.
-Increase engagement with the public sector 1209 Beyond the development of the standards, we recommend that GRI increase its engagement with the 1210 1211 public sector through the provision of services to reporters.
-GRI could target PSOs in its communication to challenge the persistent perception that the Standards 1212 are primarily designed for the private sector and raise awareness of their relevance to the public 1213 1214 sector.

-GRI should also build capacity and know-how within the public sector, for example, by creating course materials dedicated to PSOs as part of the GRI Academy or providing specific support services.
+1154 More research would be necessary to better understand how this relates to policy monitoring and 1155 evaluation, an area in which public agencies, and particularly local authorities, increasingly rely on the 1156 Sustainable Development Goals (SDG) as a reporting and evaluation framework.
+Some GRI reporters 1157 in the public sector already integrate the SDGs in their reporting, and the goals provide a helpful and much-needed framework for them to report on their policy impacts alongside their operational 1158 1159 impacts.
+We recommend facilitating the integration of GRI Standards with the SDGs as a compatible 1160 framework to report on their policies.
+1161 In practice, we recommend that GRI raises awareness among PSOs on the connectivity of the two 1162 frameworks and suggests combined reporting for organizations willing to engage in policy reporting.
+1163 In addition, GRI should refine the current mapping of SDGs and GRI Standards to the specific needs 1164 of PSOs.
+This includes highlighting their different purposes and complementarity in the context of 1165 organizations with policy and regulatory competencies, avoiding any impression that the SDGs are 1166 part of GRI Standards.
+1167 As part of any of the suggestions above, GRI should be conscious of the 2030 deadline for the 1168 implementation of the SDGs and seek to engage as much as possible with UN partners to gain an understanding of how integration could continue beyond this deadline.
+1169 5.
+Increase engagement with the public sector 1170 1171 Beyond the development of the standards, we recommend that GRI increase its engagement with the public sector through the provision of services to reporters.
+1172 sector.GRI should also build capacity and know-how within the public sector, for example, by creating course materials dedicated to PSOs as part of the GRI Academy or providing specific support services.